BA (Hons) Professional Development (Childhood Studies)

 Petroc offers a range of options for learners to study towards GCSEs, some of which may be appropriate alongside degree study.

-At present, this programme is the highest level qualification offered by Petroc; however, students who gain this qualification will be entitled, and encouraged, to enrol on post-graduate programmes such as MA, MBA and PhD study at a range of UK universities.
+A degree prepares you for graduate entry to many roles in the sector.
+At present, this programme is the highest level qualification offered by Petroc.
+You could take up post-graduate programmes such as MA, MBA and PhD study at a range of UK universities.

 Q: Do I need to be working with children?